FAQ: Finding Psychological or Educational Evaluation Tests

 NLM sources of information that may be helpful are:

-Information about psychological or educational evaluation tests--including scales, inventories or measurement tools--is in non-NLM databases (some requiring a subscription) and Web sites.
+You can also find information about psychological or educational evaluation tests--including scales, inventories or measurement tools -- in non-NLM databases and Web sites (some may require a subscription).

 - American Psychological Association (APA) FAQ: Finding Information About Psychological Tests